freshworks/crayons/packages/crayons-core/src/components/form/readme.md

     type: '', // Type of the crayons input component.
 Possible values are TEXT/NUMBER/DECIMAL/DROPDOWN/MULTI_SELECT/RADIO/CHECKBOX/ DATE/PARAGRAPH/EMAIL/TIME/DATE_TIME
     position: 3, // Order of the component in the form.
     required: true, // Required while submitting the form.
+    editable: false // setting this to false, will disable the field.
     placeholder: 'Enter…', // placeholder for the input
     hint: 'Please provide a text of at max 100 characters', // Hint text to be displayed below.
     choices: [], // List of options for DROPDOWN/MULTI_SELECT types.
 Each option should be of below structure: